valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 * `packet_capture_profile` - (Optional) Packet Profile ID *(e.g. valtix_profile_packet_capture.pcap1.profile_id)*
 * `diagnostics_profile` - (Optional) Diagnostics Profile ID *(e.g. valtix_profile_diagnostics.diag1.profile_id)*
 * `settings` - (Optional) Gateway settings.
 This block can be repeated multiple times.
 Please check [this section](#gateway-settings) for the structure.
-* `instance_details` - (Required) This block can be repeated multiple times for deploying Gateway instances in multiple zones.
+* `instance_details` - (Required - EDGE Mode) This block is only needed when deploying a Gateway in EDGE mode.
+This block should not be used when deploying a Gateway in HUB mode.
+For EDGE mode deployment, the block can be repeated multiple times for deploying Gateway instances in multiple Availability Zones.
 Look below for the [structure](#instance-details) of this block.
-At least 1 block must be provided.
+In EDGE mode, at least 1 block must be provided.

 ## Instance Details
 This section is not required for AWS/Azure HUB mode as instance details are obtained from service VPC referenced in vpc_id attribute